jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/text/t1007-hash-object/default/divergences.md

   Before events:
     CF: _ at gettext.h:48:9
     CT: Jump to external code for gettext
-    CF: Jump to external code for gettext
-    CT: External code
     RF: Jump to external code for gettext
   After events:
     CF: _ at gettext.h:48:9
     CT: Jump to external code for dcgettext
-    CF: Jump to external code for dcgettext
-    CT: External code
     RF: Jump to external code for dcgettext
   Occurrences: 90